-Under the Capital Markets Act, since listed companies and companies that are obliged to submit an annual report must attach its AOI to the annual report, corporate governance arrangements governed by the AOI (eg, shareholder/board reserved matters, procedures/quorum of shareholder/board meetings, number and qualifications of directors/statutory auditors, existence of an internal committee) are publicly accessible.
-In addition, information relating to (i) the board of directors, including each director’s duties, credentials and term of office; (ii) the composition of the committee; (iii) the statutory auditor or audit committee, including each auditor/member’s personal data, evidence of independence and details of key activities; and (iv) the shareholding of the majority shareholder and its specially related parties are made available in the annual report submitted to the FSC and the KRX, which will then be disclosed to the public.
+Under the Capital Markets Act, since listed companies and companies that are obliged to submit an annual business report must attach its AOI to the annual business report, corporate governance arrangements governed by the AOI (eg, shareholder/board reserved matters, procedures/quorum of shareholder/board meetings, number and qualifications of directors/statutory auditors, existence of an internal committee) are publicly accessible.
+In addition, information relating to the following are made available in the annual business report submitted to the FSC and the KRX, which will then be disclosed to the public:

-Effective from the beginning of 2019, a listed company with assets of KRW2 trillion or more is obligated to disclose its corporate governance report and accordingly must submit to the KRX information on material matters concerning the corporate governance, such as those concerning shareholders, the composition/management of the board, internal committees within the board, details of the activities of outside directors and statutory auditors, and the appointment/activities of audit committees and external auditors, which will then be disclosed to the public (see 2.3 Environmental, Social and Governance (ESG) Considerations).
+Effective from the beginning of 2019, a listed company with assets of KRW2 trillion or more is obligated to disclose its corporate governance report and accordingly must submit to the KRX information on material matters concerning the corporate governance, which will then be disclosed to the public (see 2.3 Environmental, Social and Governance (ESG) Considerations).

 Under the KCC, a newly established company must file a registration of incorporation at the court registry having jurisdiction over its main office and any subsequent changes to the registered information must constantly be registered.
 It normally takes two to four working days to complete the registration process.